 In the past, XML formats were commonly used for APIs.
 Today, JSON is the king of the hill.
 This format is lighter on resources, simpler to read, and easier to write.
-Simply put, JSON just a better alternative all around.
+Simply put, JSON is a better alternative all around.

 Some APIs return data in other formats, such as in the form of URL encoded strings.
 Before choosing a platform, check which data formats it uses.
 Will these integrate well into your existing systems?
 Are your developers happy with these choices?
 Are they simple?